-What Is Avelox, and What Is It Prescribed For?
+What Is Avelox?
+When Is It Prescribed?

 Avelox is a brand name for the drug moxifloxacin hydrochloride.
 Developed by German pharmaceutical giant Bayer AG, it is also marketed by Bayer’s partner Schering-Plough Corporation.
-This prescription medication is used to treat bacterial infections but only in limited circumstances after other antibiotics have failed.
+This prescription medication is used to treat bacterial infections, but only in limited circumstances after other antibiotics have failed.
 Avelox is a drug of last resort because it interacts with other drugs and even herbal supplements.

 Bayer first patented moxifloxacin in 1991, but it took the FDA another eight years to approve the drug.
 Bayer intended it to replace ciprofloxacin.
 Avelox can be administered in three ways, most commonly by oral tablets containing 400mg of moxifloxacin.
 Another way is intravenous injection of 400mg moxifloxacin in 0.8% saline solution.
 Finally, Avelox can be administered in eye drops containing 5mg/mL of moxifloxacin.
-Due to its limited uses, Avelox can only be prescribed for chronic bronchitis, sinusitis, pneumonia and certain skin conditions.
+Due to its limited uses, Avelox can only be prescribed for chronic bronchitis, sinusitis, pneumonia, and certain skin conditions.

-Avelox is a broad-spectrum fluoroquinolone antibiotic, meaning it can be used against many different bacteria strains.
+Avelox is a broad-spectrum fluoroquinolone antibiotic, meaning that it can be used against many different bacteria strains.
 Broad-spectrum antibiotics effectively combat undetermined life-threatening bacterial infections (such as meningitis) and symptoms caused by multiple concurrent bacterial infections.
 Avelox functions by disrupting DNA replication and cell division within bacteria.
 The drug is expensive and there are many cheaper and more effective antibiotics available.

 Avelox Might Cause Life-Threatening Side Effects

-Some fear Avelox is over-prescribed and is now no longer effective because bacteria have developed resistances to it.
-Indeed, fluoroquinolones are among the most prescribed antibiotics in the United States, even though the FDA requires they be used only as a therapy of last resort.
+Some fear that Avelox is over-prescribed and is now no longer effective because bacteria have developed resistances to it.
+Indeed, fluoroquinolones are among the most prescribed antibiotics in the United States, even though the FDA requires that they be used only as a therapy of last resort.
 Frequently, they are even used for conditions for which they aren’t approved.

 RLG’s Lawyers Will Make Things Easier

 The process of demanding compensation for the harm you’ve suffered can be complicated, even if it doesn’t seem fair that you should have to go through even more trouble to be made whole again.
 The lawyers at the Rottenstein Law Group believe that obtaining legal satisfaction from those who harmed you shouldn’t require more hardship.
 That’s why we do everything we can to streamline the process, and we will file an Avelox lawsuit on your behalf if necessary.
-RLG will also keep you up to date on any Avelox class action lawsuits, FDA Avelox warnings and Avelox FDA recall announcements.

 If you have taken Avelox and believe it harmed you, contact RLG today.